 After processing is complete, the CPS produces output documents that show the information the student originally provided, the EFC, the results of the eligibility matches, and information about aid history and about any inconsistencies identified through the CPS edits.
 If the CPS was unable to calculate an EFC, the output record will not show one.

-You will receive an ISIR for the student only if she includes your school on her FAFSA.
-If your school is not listed, you can request an ISIR for her through FAA Access by adding your federal school code if you have her DRN, which authorizes your access to the student’s application information.
+You will receive an ISIR for the student only if he or she includes your school on their FAFSA form.
+If your school is not listed, you can request an ISIR for the student through FAA Access by adding your federal school code if you have his or her DRN, which authorizes your access to the student’s application information.
 The DRN appears in the upper right corner of the first page of the SAR and at the top of some of the correctable pages.

 The SARs and ISIRs include comment codes and text explaining any questionable results from the matches and edits described here.
 For some of these there will also be a C code, which you must resolve before paying the student aid.
 For instance, if a student has defaulted on a federal student loan, the SAR and ISIR will note this in several places, including comments to the student and the NSLDS financial aid history page.

-The CPS must receive a student’s electronic FAFSA by June 30, 2021.
-A paper FAFSA must be legible, and it must be mailed to the Federal Student Aid Programs address listed on the FAFSA in time for the processor to receive it by June 30, 2021.
+The CPS must receive a student’s electronic FAFSA information by June 30, 2022.
+A paper FAFSA form must be legible, and it must be mailed to the Federal Student Aid Programs address listed on the FAFSA in time for the processor to receive it by June 30, 2022.
 There are no exceptions to these deadlines.
-An electronic application cannot be received before October 1, 2019, and if it is received after June 30, 2021, it will not be processed.
-A paper application received before October 1, 2019, or after June 30, 2021, will be returned unprocessed with a letter of explanation.
-If it is signed before and received after October 1, 2019, it will be accepted, but the student will receive a rejected SAR asking him to date and re-sign the SAR and return it for processing.
+An electronic application cannot be received before October 1, 2020, and if it is received after June 30, 2022, it will not be processed.
+A paper application received before October 1, 2020, or after June 30, 2022, will be returned unprocessed with a letter of explanation.
+If it is signed before and received after October 1, 2020, it will be accepted, but the student will receive a rejected SAR asking him to date and re-sign the SAR and return it for processing.